 Armed with giant hooks and crowd-empowering choruses, Spider and his merry band of musical superheroes have made a record vibrantly reminiscent of their commercial breakthrough Tonight the Stars Revolt! (which gave DreamWorks Records their first platinum plaque).
 Builders Of The Future delivers on the promise of 2009’s return-to-form Somewhere on the Other Side of Nowhere.
 Powerman 5000 has retrofitted their songwriting prowess even further, sounding hungry yet sophisticated, as if smiling amid a dystopian landscape, flipping middle fingers in the air and dancing till doomsday.
 Their forthcoming album, ‘Builders of The Future,’ takes the sound the sci-fi metal sound they have made their own to a whole new level.
 New tracks like “How To Be A Human,” “Invade, Destroy, Repeat,” “Live It Up Before You’re Dead” and “Modern World” are turbocharged with the same futuristic, b-movie bite of enduring, electro-tinged Powerman 5000 anthems like “When Worlds Collide” and “Nobody’s Real.”

 ‘Builders Of The Future’ is the first release through Powerman 5000’s partnership with T-Boy Records, a co-venture with Universal Music Enterprises founded by veteran rock manager Andy Gould.
-Jason Price of Icon Vs. Icon recently caught up with Spider to discuss the longevity of the band, the creation of their powerful new album and what the future might hold for one of rock’s most unique bands.
+Icon Vs. Icon recently caught up with Spider to discuss the longevity of the band, the creation of their powerful new album and what the future might hold for one of rock’s most unique bands.

 I always like to delve into the past a little bit to start off.
 What are some of your first musical memories?